m-mdy-m/algorithms-data-structures/8.Testing-And-Debugging-Techniques/Testing/README.md

 * **Boundary Value Analysis (BVA):**  This technique involves testing software with values at the edges of expected input ranges.
 For example, testing a function that accepts numbers between 1 and 100 would include values like 1, 100, 0, and 101.
 [More complete description](https://github.com/m-mdy-m/algorithms-data-structures/blob/main/8.Testing-And-Debugging-Techniques/Testing/Patterns/BVA.md)

 * **Equivalence Partitioning:**  This technique divides the input domain into partitions where the program is expected to behave similarly for all values within a partition.
 Tests are then designed to cover each partition.
 [More complete description](https://github.com/m-mdy-m/algorithms-data-structures/blob/main/8.Testing-And-Debugging-Techniques/Testing/Patterns/Equivalence-Partitioning.md)

-### Testing Practices

-* **Testing Frameworks (Unit Testing):** These frameworks provide tools for building and running automated tests.
-They offer features like test discovery, organization, assertion libraries, and mocking (simulating dependencies).
-[More complete description](https://github.com/m-mdy-m/algorithms-data-structures/blob/main/8.Testing-And-Debugging-Techniques/Testing/Practices/Frameworks.md)

-* **BDD (Behavior-Driven Development):**  BDD utilizes a human-readable Gherkin syntax to describe test scenarios in terms of user stories and expected behavior.
-This promotes collaboration between developers, testers, and stakeholders.
-[More complete description](https://github.com/m-mdy-m/algorithms-data-structures/blob/main/8.Testing-And-Debugging-Techniques/Testing/Practices/BDD.md)

-### Informative Standards (Not Mandatory)
+### Informative Standards

 * **IEEE (Institute of Electrical and Electronics Engineers):**  While IEEE doesn't have a dedicated test writing standard, their broader software development standards (IEEE Std 1028-2016) address testing practices indirectly.
 These standards emphasize the importance of documented testing plans and procedures.[More complete description](https://github.com/m-mdy-m/algorithms-data-structures/blob/main/8.Testing-And-Debugging-Techniques/Testing/Standards/IEEE.md)

 * **ISO (International Organization for Standardization):** Similar to IEEE, ISO offers general software development standards (ISO/IEC 12207) that influence testing practices  by setting guidelines for the software development lifecycle, which includes testing phases.
 [More complete description](https://github.com/m-mdy-m/algorithms-data-structures/blob/main/8.Testing-And-Debugging-Techniques/Testing/Standards/ISO.md)

 * **Software Requirements Specification (SRS):** This document outlines the functional and non-functional requirements of a software system.
 Testing should ensure the software fulfills these defined requirements.
 [More complete description](https://github.com/m-mdy-m/algorithms-data-structures/blob/main/8.Testing-And-Debugging-Techniques/Testing/Standards/SRS.md)

 * **IEC (International Electrotechnical Commission):**  IEC 61508 is a series of standards specifically for safety-critical systems.
 These standards include detailed guidelines for testing such systems, with a focus on ensuring they meet rigorous safety requirements.
 [More complete description](https://github.com/m-mdy-m/algorithms-data-structures/blob/main/8.Testing-And-Debugging-Techniques/Testing/Standards/IEC.md)
 ## implementations